-iFolder 3.7 introduces a new feature, auto-account creation, which helps the iFolder administrator to create and configure an account for you.
+iFolder's auto-account creation feature enables iFolder administrators to create and configure an account for you.
 If your iFolder administrator has enabled auto-account creation, you don't need to configure an account for yourself.
 When you start an iFolder for the first time, you are prompted to enter your password.
 Enter your password to complete configuring the account.

-If auto-account creation is not enabled, contact your system administrator for the IP address (such as 192.168.1.1) or DNS name (such as ifolder3svr1.example.com) of each iFolder 3.7 and later enterprise server where you have been assigned an account.
+If auto-account creation is not enabled, contact your system administrator for the IP address (such as 192.168.1.1) or DNS name (such as ifolder3svr1.example.com) of each iFolder enterprise server where you have been assigned an account.
 Log in to the server with the username and password for the account.